DeepLabCut/DeepLabCut/docs/Overviewof3D.md

-**If you need more than 2 camera support:**
+***If you need more than 2 camera support:**
 Due to the excellent work of others, we will not have >2 cameras (via calibration) support at this time.
 We also opt not to have them in DLC, as we want users to have the most flexibility in their systems.
 Here are other excellent options for you to use:

-- **[anipose.org](https://anipose.readthedocs.io/en/latest/)**; a wrapper for 3D deeplabcut (using openCV, numpy, scipy, etc.) | https://github.com/lambdaloop/anipose
+- **[anipose.org](https://anipose.readthedocs.io/en/latest/)**; a wrapper for 3D deeplabcut https://github.com/lambdaloop/anipose
-  - it provides >3 camera support!
-And us built to work directly with DeepLabCut.
+  - it provides >3 camera support and is built to work directly with DeepLabCut.
+You can `pip install anipose` into your DLC conda environment.

 - using Argus, easywand or DLTdv w/deeplabcut https://github.com/haliaetus13/DLCconverterDLT
    - this can be used with the the highly popular Argus or DLTdv tools for wand calibration.